-The Wolfram Alpha, launched on May 15, 2009, wolframalpha2claims to be a computational engine that has all the answers to your queries.
+The Wolfram Alpha, launched on May 15, 2009, claims to be a computational engine that has all the answers to your queries.
 It has initiated much discussion on whether it will kill Google, taking over as the ultimate search engine, or will simply be a ‘nerdy’ assistant on someone’s science project.

 The Atlantic carries an article on the useful features of Wolfram Alpha, and how it really provides answers while search engines like Google and Kosmix only claim to do so.
 The writer says that Google only shows us the direction to pages that it thinks are relevant.